-Take a look at a small sampling of some of the types of matters we have assisted our clients with in the past.
+Please review a small sampling of case summaries from the types of legal matters we have assisted our clients with in Wisconsin.
 While we cannot guarantee results, we can guarantee we will be zealous advocates for you in your case.

 LLC partner buyout.
 We successfully represented a party in a contract dispute involving payments owed on a separation contract between an investment firm and one of its former principals.
 At issue was the amount of payments due following a change in ownership of the firm.